-The good -- and surprising -- news is that Peter Quinn will be alive at all in "Homeland" Season 6.
+The good -- and "Homeland" Season 6.
 However, he will no longer be the Quinn we've come to know and love (and lust after -- just being honest).
 Rupert Friend recently spoke about his character for the first time since the Season 5 finale, telling Entertainment Weekly that he basically got a call saying Quinn would die last year, only for the character to return in the 2017 season, which premieres January 15 on Showtime.

 Showrunner Alex Gansa revealed to EW that Rupert Friend actually wrote the touching letter from Quinn to Carrie (Claire Danes) that Carrie read in the Season 5 finale.
 It looked like Carrie was about to put Quinn out of his misery, but Gansa said their intention was to leave the ending ambiguous.